Sukhoi-Mcgregor5/MotionCut/README.md

 4) weather app

 this is an application torun on python with an active weather api that gives you the weather in any location

+5)Text based adventure game

+this is a simple text prompt based game that runs in the terminal of any python compiler.
+Gives you simple choices like left and right, climb and run